openfisca/country-template/.conda/README.md

 There are two ways to publish to conda:

-- A fully automatic in CI that publish to an "openfisca" channel.
+- A fully automatic way applied in CI that publishes to an `openfisca` channel.
 See below for more information.
-- A more complex for Conda-Forge.
+- A more complex way to publish on default [Conda-Forge](https://anaconda.org/conda-forge) channel.
+This repository is not published on Conda-Forge.

-We use both for openfisca-core but only _openfisca channel_ for _country-template_.
+We use both for `openfisca-core` but only the `openfisca` channel for the `country-template`.

 ## Automatic upload